 Here are three big reasons why you want to offer both.
 I’m sure there are more.

-1. Transcripts are accessible for people using Braille readers.
+1. Transcripts are accessible for people using a refreshable Braille display.

 They’re also accessible for screen readers.
 Captions are not accessible or easy to use for these assistive technologies (AT).